eishm721/TweetLy/README.md

 # Tweet.Ly

-This is a text machine learning algorithm based off scraped Twitter history that predicts, w/ 96% accuracy, future user speech patterns.
+This is a text prediction application that uses 3 machine learning algorithms and scraped Twitter history to predict, w/ 96% accuracy, future user speech patterns.

 This application has two modes, analyze and compare.
 Analyze reports a users tweeting patterns and other fun statistics.
 Compare takes in a sample of text and a list of 2 or more users and predicts which user is most likely to say that tweet based on one of 3 machine learning algorithms, along with a similarity index.
 All input handled through command line.
 Requires Twitter developer account with access keys.